Fannychini/Fannychini.github.io/_pages/about.md

 ## Contact

-[Email me](mailto:fanny.franchini@unimelb.edu.au) or message me on [BlueSky](https://bsky.app/profile/fannychini.bsky.social) with any feeback about my research or for potential collaboration.
+[Email me](mailto:fanny.franchini@unimelb.edu.au) or message me on [BlueSky](https://bsky.app/profile/fannychini.bsky.social) with any feeback about my research, or to collaborate!